yuexuiris/LearnGit/README.md

 # LearnGit
-To start learning Git
+First repository commited
+Start the coding on Github with Python
-Datawhale - Python for Data Analysis 2nd
+Datawhale Project - Python for Data Analysis 2nd